Mow Cop: Murder of Steven Johnson

 On 22 December 1990, the body of Stoke-on-Trent taxi driver Steven Johnson, a 25-year-old married father of two children, was discovered by a dog-walker on a farm track near Castle Road in Mow Cop.
 His body was found close to his taxi.
-Johnson had last been seen picking up a fare in Hanley Road, Hanley to be dropped off in Packmoor at around 3:30AM on 22 December.
+Johnson had last been seen picking up a fare in Hanley Road, Hanley to be dropped off in Packmoor at around 03:30 on 22 December.
 He then drove from Packmoor to Mow Cop.
 Johnson had been assaulted inside his taxi and his throat was cut, causing his death.
-It was reported by Staffordshire Police that cash and valuables were not taken from the taxi and motive for the murder was unknown.
-The crime was featured in the March 1991 edition of BBC Crimewatch and a reconstruction was filmed.
+It was reported by Staffordshire Police that cash and valuables were not taken from the taxi and the motive for the murder was unknown.
+The crime was featured in the March 1991 edition of BBC Crimewatch and reconstruction was filmed.
 One male suspect was arrested in 2014 and released on bail for five months, but no further action followed.
 The murder remains unsolved as of November 2020.